twistezo/netflix-subtitles-styler/article.md

 });
 ```

-In this script we load settings from Local Storage and attach them to form inputs.
-Then we create listener to `submit` event with functions for save settings to Local Storage and send them by message to background script.
+In above script we load settings from Local Storage and attach them to form inputs.
+Then we create listener to `submit` event with functions for save settings to Local Storage and send them by message to our script.
 As you see in every component we use Local Storage.
-It is caused that Chrome extension don't have its own data space so the simplest solution is to use browser local space.
-Also we comonnly use `sendMessage` function.
-It's by extensions architecture - separate logic from UI.
+It is caused that Chrome extension don't have its own data space so the simplest solution is to use browser local space like Local Storage.
+Also we often use `sendMessage` function.
+It's by extensions architecture - separated logic from UI.

 <a name="5"></a>

 # Script for manipulate subtitles styles

-At the end we create `script.js` with logic for manipulate subtitles styles.
+Now it is time to create `script.js` with logic for manipulate Netflix subtitles styles.

 Firstly for receiving messages with settings from extension we create `onMessage` listener.